baumanab/Udacity_MachineLearningEngineer_ND/projects/smartcab/smartcab/q_learn.md

 consider the future impact of an action.
 This is where Q comes in.
 Q is a measure of the quality of an action taken in a state.
 It is defined by the Bellman equation

-> Q(s,a)= r + \gammma(max)a'Q(s',a')
+> Q(s,a)= r + \gamma(max)a'Q(s',a')

-where s and a are the current state and action and s' and a' are the next state and the action taken in that state. \gammma is a value between 0 and 1 that discounts the future reward.
-If \gammma is 0 then we only have the immediate reward whereas if \gammma = 1 we add in the maximum future reward.
+where s and a are the current state and action and s' and a' are the next state and the action taken in that state. \gamma is a value between 0 and 1 that discounts the future reward.
+If \gamma is 0 then we only have the immediate reward whereas if \gamma = 1 we add in the maximum future reward.
 A value of 1 would only make sense in a determnistic environment (no random events), but since this is a stochastic enviroment values of .5 to .9 are typical.
 So the q value for each state and action combination is affected by the maximum utlitly of the next state and the best